 "Sous vide" is a process in which you vacuum-seal something — say, a steak — in a plastic bag, then immerse it in a hot water bath for a long time.
 This low-and-slow cooking method results in amazingly tender and juicy meat.
-Anova's Precision Cooker takes the guesswork out by connecting to your smartphone via an app, and alerting you when your food is ready.
+Anova's Nano Precision Cooker takes the guesswork out by connecting to your smartphone via an app, and alerting you when your food is ready.
 Plus, the app has recipes and tips from Serious Eats, one of the better cooking sites online.
-The Bluetooth version of the Anova is $98, while a Wi-Fi model, which lets you monitor its progress even when you're not at home, is $129.
+The Bluetooth-only Nano, Anova's newest model, is smaller than the original, yet has better on-device controls, and heats water and cooks your food just as fast.

 Instant Pot has almost single-handedly popularized the pressure cooker market, and with good reason.
 Its programmable device can not only make 5-minute risotto, but can also be used to cook eggs, cakes, yogurt, and more in the fraction of the time it takes traditionally.
 This model is available in 3-, 6- and 8-quart sizes.